How to Build a Zip Code Polygon Database

 Let’s examine how all of this comes together with some code.

 In this example, you’ll loop over all municipalities and look at the distribution of geocoded addresses they contain.
 You can set a percentage threshold as a parameter to see if one postal code is dominant.
 In that case, you will assign that postal code to the whole municipality and discard outliers.
-If not, you will subdivide the municipality into several postal zones corresponding to the different postal codes it contains.
+If not, you will subdivide the municipality into several postal zones corresponding to the different zip codes it contains.

 PL/pgSQL lets you declare variables and records.
 It’s best to define your parameters once as variables.
 Records variables are similar to row-type variables, but they have no predefined structure.
 They take on the actual row structure of the row they are assigned during a FOR command, looping over the rows returned by a SELECT.